gabrielsoltz/metahub/README.md

 **MetaHub** introduces different **ways of listing Security Hub findings** for investigation, suppression, updating, and integrating with other tools or alerting systems.
 Metahub focuses on avoiding **Shadowing** and **Duplication** by organizing the findings together when they are related to the same resource.
 See [Findings Aggregation](#findings-aggregation)

-**MetaHub** adds extra custom functionality and checks on top of findings, **MetaChecks**.
-See [MetaChecks](#MetaChecks)
+**MetaHub** queries the affected resources in the affected account to add extra information using **MetaChecks** (`--meta-check`) and **MetaTags** (`--meta-tags`) . **MetaChecks** are custom python checks that you can run on top of the resources to increase the level of confidence in your checks, like if a resource is public or is attached to a public resource, and **MetaTags** let you query all the tags that are associated with the resource.
+You can then query the results of these outputs, for example, listing all resources that are effectively public and are tagged with a tag `Environment=production`.
+See [MetaChecks](#MetaChecks) and [MetaTags](#MetaTags).

 **MetaHub** supports **AWS Security Hub filtering** the same way you would work with CLI utility using the option `--sh-filters` or using YAML templates with the option `--sh-template`.
 YAML templates let you save your favorite filters and reuse them when you need them for any integration.
-In addition and combination, it supports **MetaChecks filtering** using the option `--mh-filters`.
+In addition and combination, it supports **MetaChecks filtering** using the option `--mh-filters-checks`.
 The result of your filters is then managed in an aggregate way that lets you update your findings all together when it's necessary or send them to other tools like ticketing or alerting systems.
 See [Filtering](#Filtering)

 **MetaHub** lets you execute **bulk updates** to AWS Security Hub findings, like changing Workflow states.
 You can update findings based on your filters and search all together instead of one by one.
 See [Updating Findings](#Updating-Findings)